 Installing new LED tubes into fluorescent fixtures is a quick and easy task that can be accomplished by any homeowner.
-The basic steps are shown below, with detailed instructions for each one following.
+The basic steps are listed below and then explained at length in the full article.

 - Choose the style and color for the new LED lights.

 - Remove the ballast cover, cut the wires to it, and remove the ballast.

 - Wire the lamp holders for LED operation.

 - Replace the ballast cover and fit the new LED lamps into place